Tasty๐ŸฐTechโšกBytes

 Exit code 0 means clean.
 Exit code 1 means findings โ€” this is what CI will use to gate merges.

-Step 2 โ€” Pick Your Pattern
+Step 2 โ€” Pick Your CI Pattern

 PR Pentest